barumau/pandunia/engli/pandunia-engli.md

 keshosabun - shampoo
 ketel - kettle
 Khartum - Khartoum
-ki - which?
-ki ren - who?
-ki sate - when?
-ki shey - what thing?
-ki yangi - what kind of?
 kilogram - kilogram (kg)
 kilomitre - kilometer (km)
 kim - substance (physical material from which something is made)